Table of Contents

 Resource Management and Sustainable Harvesting

-For timber and non-timber forest products, GIS-based forest inventories map species distribution, stand density, and age classes.
-Harvesting plans use these data to ensure extraction rates stay within sustainable limits, minimize road impacts, and protect watercourses.
-Community forest management projects in Nepal and Mexico leverage GIS to empower local communities with spatial information.
+Forests provide timber and non-timber products crucial for economies and communities.
+GIS-based forest inventories map species distribution, stand density, and age classes, facilitating harvest planning that maintains ecosystem health.
+Sustainable forestry operations use spatial data to minimize road construction impacts, protect watercourses, and maintain biodiversity.
+Community forestry initiatives in countries like Nepal and Mexico utilize GIS to empower local stakeholders with spatial knowledge for decision-making.

 Reforestation and Ecological Restoration